How Drata Works for SOC 2: Architecture, Integrations, and Limits

 • The "20% Gap" is Real: Application-level controls and manual processes cannot be automated by Drata alone.

-• Focus on CC6.1 and CC7.2: These are the most common areas where Drata stops and Screenata provides the most value.
+• Focus on CC6.1 and CC7.2: These are the most common areas where Drata stops and where startups waste the most time.

 Ready to Automate Your Compliance?